matthewcrews/blog/content/blog/2020-12-01-modeling-nonlinear-functions-with-flips.md

 draft: true
 ---

 Recently I was asked if it would be possible to add the `log` function to the [Flips library](https://flipslibrary.com).
 Flips is a library for modeling and solving Linear and Mixed-Integer Programming problems.
-Both of these classes of problems are constrained to only having linear (i.e. straight) lines.
+Both classes of problems are constrained to only having linear (i.e. straight) lines.
 You may ask, "What do you mean by straight?"
 The following are examples of linear functions.

 $$
 \displaylines{